 For a complete travel guide on things to do in Gujo:

 • • •

-Also called as Hida Furukawa, this town is smaller and calmer than Takayama but they both have an incredible preserved old town and a famous festival called as the Furukawa Festival which also comes with floats.
+Also called Hida Furukawa, this town is smaller and calmer than Takayama but they both have an incredible preserved old town and a famous festival called the Furukawa Festival which also comes with floats.